-- Write down the categories under comparison on post-its.
+- Write down the categories under comparison on sticky notes.
 Write them as a group activity.
-Try eliminating duplicates.
+Try to eliminate duplicates.

 - Draw vertical lines (same number as horizontal lines).
-Write highest on top of the left-most line and lowest on top of hte right-most line.
+Write highest on top of the left-most line and lowest on top of the right-most line.

-- Ask the participants to mark their initials on several post-its and place one post it per row.
-The constraint: each column must have one post it with their initials (e.g. only one of hte categories will marked on the highest column line).
+- Ask participants to mark their initials on several sticky notes and place one per row.
+The constraint: each column must have one sticky note with their initials (e.g. only one of the categories will be marked on the highest column line).

-- Trade-offs equalization; with a different post-it color (orange post-it on the photo below), decide as a group how each category compares to each otehr.
-The steps above make this conversation easier as group agreements and disagrerements are very visible on the canvas
+- Trade-offs equalization: with a different sticky note color, decide as a group how each category relates to the other.
+The steps above make this conversation easier as group agreements and disagreements are very visible on the canvas.

 This activity fosters an open conversation based on a visible and collaborative canvas.
 Making trade-offs very clear will avoid future disagreements and will fasten decisions.